vilmosz/cw19/CW2.md

 # University of London

 # Computing and Information Systems/Creative Computing
-# CO3326 Computer security 2018-19
+# CO3326 Computer security

-# Coursework assignment 2
+# Coursework assignment 2018--19

 __IMPORTANT:__ all students have been allocated a unique set of data to use for this coursework assignment.
 You can obtain this using your Student Reference Number (SRN) from the following URL: http://foley.gold.ac.uk/cw19/api/cw2/{srn}.
 For example, if your SRN is 877665544, you would obtain your data from [http://foley.gold.ac.uk/cw19/api/cw2/877665544](http://foley.gold.ac.uk/cw19/api/cw2/877665544).
 If you have difficulties obtaining your assignment data, please email us at: [intcomp@gold.ac.uk](intcomp@gold.ac.uk)

 This coursework assignment is designed to help you enrich your learning experience and to encourage self-study and creativity.
 Chapter 9 (pages 95-103) of the subject guide, including the suggested supplementary reading, will help you in completing this assignment.
-You should read the coursework assignments carefully and pay particular attention to the [Submission requirements](#submission-requirements).
+You should read the coursework assignments very carefully and pay particular attention to the [Submission requirements](#submission-requirements).

 You are expected to submit __two__ files: a __report__ and a __results sheet__.
 The _report_ counts as __60%__ of your coursework assignment mark, in which you are expected to answer the questions below.
 The _results sheet_ counts as __40%__ of your mark, in which you are expected to summarise the results of your calculations in a specific format.
 Please use the cipher text and keys provided when answering the questions and when compiling the results sheet.